Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road: Introduction

 \section{Introduction}

-\IEEEPARstart{E}{arly} risk diagnosis and effective anomaly detection play a key role in a range of advanced solutions towards Smart Road, especially with the development of autonomous and connected vehicles (CAV) \cite{eskandarian2019research}.
-The smart road will add huge benefits and synergistic effects to standalone smart vehicles, which can enable the safety capacity beyond the sensing of standalone vehicles, especially in terms of proactive crash prevention, driving safety assistance \cite{Mozaffari2020}.
-Roadside sensing and connected vehicles provide the capability of data acquisition, however, data analysis for risk diagnosis and anomaly detection remain weak, due to the inherent challenges of lack of risk definition, or no ground truth \cite{Zhu2018, Nallaperuma2019}.
-There is a perennial quest to develop measures to early-identify anomaly and risk potentials from generalised traffic conditions, especially based on widely and efficiently collectable data.
+\IEEEPARstart{E}{arly} risk diagnosis and effective anomaly detection play a key role in a range of advanced solutions towards Smart Road, especially with the development of autonomous and connected vehicles (CAV) and roadside sensing \cite{eskandarian2019research}.
+Smart road will add huge benefits and synergistic effects to standalone smart vehicles, which can enable safety capacity beyond ego vehicle sensing \cite{Mozaffari2020}.
+Roadside sensing and CAV provide the capability of data acquisition, however, data analysis for risk diagnosis and anomaly detection remain weak, due to the inherent challenges of lack of risk definition, or no ground truth \cite{Zhu2018, Nallaperuma2019}.
+There is a perennial quest to develop measures to early-identify anomaly and risk potentials from generalised traffic conditions, especially based on easy collectable data.

 For the purposes of early diagnostics and targeted countermeasures from root-causes, risk detection aims to uncover a wider scope of risk hierarchy and anomaly scenarios inherent in generalised non-crash traffic flow \cite{shi2019feature}.
-However, there are two main intrinsic challenges: (1) consensus definition of risk levels is not straightforward to determine, and (2) knowledge of ground truth labels about degree of safety and risk levels are lacking and expensive to obtain \cite{Shi2020}.
+However, there are two main intrinsic challenges: (1) consensus definition of risk levels is not straightforward to determine, and (2) ground truth about risk degrees are lacking and expensive to obtain \cite{Shi2020}.
 Accident records have long been used as the basis to assess risk levels, but they are generally collected after the accident events.
-There are many more risk-related conditions in near-misses, when compared with crash occurrences and insurance claim records \cite{Shi2018}.
-Surrogate measures of vehicle conflicts are well accepted as an effective way for risk evaluation \cite{Chai2015}, but such studies are based mostly on simulation and designed experiments \cite{chai2014micro}.
-In naturalistic driving studies, near-crash incidents are typically tagged based on certain kinetics scenarios, such as rapid evasive manoeuvres \cite{Perez}.
-There are many viewpoints to describe risk conditions, and a comprehensive measurement or consensus is still much lacking.
+There are more risk-related conditions in near-misses, when compared with crash occurrences and insurance claim records \cite{Shi2018}.
+Surrogate measures of vehicle conflicts are well accepted as an effective way for risk evaluation \cite{Chai2015}, but they are based mostly on simulation and designed experiments \cite{chai2014micro}.
+In naturalistic driving study (NDS), near-crash incidents are typically tagged based on certain kinetics scenarios, such as rapid evasive manoeuvres \cite{Perez}.
+There are many viewpoints to describe risk conditions, and a comprehensive measure or consensus is still lacking.
 Besides, reliable thresholds for multiple risk hierarchy are difficult to determine.